Joel Simkhai

 Joel Simkhai (/sɪm'kaɪ/; יואל שמחאי; born c.
 1976) is an Israeli-American-French tech entrepreneur.
 He is the founder and former CEO of Grindr and Blendr.
 His original goal in starting Grindr was for people with similar interests to find new friends nearby.

-In 2022, he launched a new dating app called Motto; this app ceased operations in September 2024.
+In 2022, he launched a new "sex-positive," queer dating app called Motto with cofounder Alex Hostetler, hoping to regulate the "toxicity" and "discrimination" present on other apps.
+This app ceased operations in September 2024.

 Early life and education

-Joel Simkhai was born in Tel Aviv, Israel.
+Simkhai was born in Tel Aviv, Israel.
 His mother was a jeweler, and his father was a diamond dealer.
 When Simkhai was three years old, his family moved to New York City.
+He then grew up Mamaroneck, New York.
 While in high school, he says he dated women; he remarked that he was not being dishonest about his sexuality, but that his "coming out of the closet was a process".
+Before coming out, he would frequently seek out gay men to talk to on websites like CompuServe and AOL.

-He received his Bachelor of Arts degree in International Relations & Economics from Tufts University in May 1998.
+Simkhai received his Bachelor of Arts degree in International Relations & Economics from Tufts University in May 1998.
 After starting college, he came out to his parents and friends.
 He has two brothers, who are also gay.
 Simkhai owns several pieces of real estate, but primarily resides in New York.
 In 2021, Dave Keuning bought a mansion that Simkhai had owned in Outpost Estates in Los Angeles.